DanielHearn/danielhearn.github.io/src/blog/content/blog/death_valley/index.md

 I reviewed the print and play version from [PNP Arcade](https://www.pnparcade.com/products/death-valley) for $3.

+### Official Description

-Official Description: Death Valley is a pocket-sized, push-your-luck, tableau-building game for 1-2 players, with each traveler striving to assemble the best mix of cards in their journey and scrapbook in order to win the game.
+Death Valley is a pocket-sized, push-your-luck, tableau-building game for 1-2 players, with each traveler striving to assemble the best mix of cards in their journey and scrapbook in order to win the game.
 Designed by Kevin Ellenburg.

 ### Components